-- A client is NOT in compliance with the current Massachusetts Travel Order.
+- Non-compliance with the current Massachusetts Travel Order.

-- A client has been advised by a government official or a healthcare practitioner to self-isolate or quarantine due to exposure or potential exposure to COVID-19 in the past 14 days.
+- Advised by a government official or a healthcare practitioner to self-isolate or quarantine due to exposure or potential exposure to COVID-19 in the past 7 days.

-- A client has tested positive for COVID-19 or has been told they have a probably COVID-19 infection by a government official or healthcare practitioner in the past 14 days.
+- A positive test for COVID-19 or notification of a probable COVID-19 infection by a government official or healthcare practitioner in the past 10 days with no symptoms.

-- A client has been in close contact (defined by the CDC as 6-feet or closer for a cumulative total of 15 minutes within a 24-hour period) with a person who is known to have tested positive for COVID-19 or with anyone who has any symptoms consistent with COVID-19 within the past 14 days.
+- If not fully vaccinated: close contact (defined by the CDC as 6-feet or closer for a cumulative total of 15 minutes within a 24-hour period) with a person who is known to have tested positive for COVID-19 or with anyone who has any symptoms consistent with COVID-19 within the past 7-14 days.

 Should a Brookline Center staff member test positive within 14 days of an in-person visit, any clients that came into contact with that staff member will be notified to ensure they are able to take necessary precautions.